top of page

 02.

-Kamala Harris pledged to fully legalize marijuana as president, House Democrats voted to do so almost unanimously, and nearly half of Senate Democrats have formally agreed.
+Kamala Harris pledged to fully legalize marijuana as president, and House Democrats voted to do so almost unanimously.

 03.

-Gun ownership has been dramatically rising—the number of background checks per year doubled from 2009 to 2019 even before an unprecedented spike driven largely by traditionally Democratic demographics—and amid this torrent of new guns, murder is plummeting
+Gun ownership has been dramatically rising—the number of background checks per year doubled from 2009 to 2019 even before a massive pandemic-era spike driven largely by traditionally Democratic demographics—and amid this torrent of new guns, murder is plummeting to historic lows.

 04.

-More than eight million Americans acknowledged using physician-prescribed cannabis in 2020, and the annual rate of increase indicates that the current number of patients could be over 13 million.
+More than eight million Americans acknowledged using physician-prescribed cannabis in 2020, and the annual rate of increase indicates that the current number of patients is at least 13 million.

 05.

-40-50% of Americans are politically independent, 29% of whom report being gun owners; based on the percentage of adults in the current population, the number of independent gun owners might be greater than 38 million.
+The portion of Americans who are politically independent, 45% and rising, with the 29% identifying as gun owners; based on the percentage of adults in the population, the number of independent gun owners is about 35 million.

 06.